masaikk/masaikk/README.md

 - 👋 Hi, I’m @masaikk
 - 👀 I’m interested in Nodejs and Machine Learning
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Data Mining
-- 💞️ I’m looking to collaborate on NextJs and NestJs project
+- 💞️ I’m looking to collaborate on NextJs project
 - 📫 How to reach me mosaicyy@gmail.com

 <!---